Potter Stewart U.S. Courthouse

 Public Hours: 7 a.m.– 5 p.m.
 Monday through Friday (except federal holidays)

-For more building information or service calls, contact the Cincinnati Field Office Service Desk at top right.
-Report any mechanical, janitorial, or other facility-related concerns to the Service Desk or email CincyWorkticket@gsa.gov.
+For more building information or service calls, contact the Cincinnati Field Office Service Desk.
+Report any mechanical, janitorial or other facility-related concerns to the service desk or email CincyWorkticket@gsa.gov.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Major tenants include the U.S. Court of Appeals for the Sixth Circuit, U.S. District Court for the Southern District of Ohio, and U.S. Marshals Service.

-Federal agencies may reserve conference facilities using the Service Desk numbers at top right or via email to CincyConference@gsa.gov.
+Federal agencies may reserve conference facilities by calling the Cincinnati Field Office Service Desk emailing CincyConference@gsa.gov.

 History and Architectural Features